duncanbradley/axis-extension/draft.md

-# Introduction1895-2695
+# Introduction

 The question ‘Is it a big number?’ is often raised on the BBC radio programme _More or Less_ when probing eye-catching statistics.
 A figure of several million pounds may initially seem large but may represent a small proportion of total government spending.
-In data visualisation, the presence of contextual information is uncertain.
-It can be displayed, but is often ommited by default.
-In this study, we investigate how this design choice impacts interpretations of numbers’ magnitudes.
-We observe that extending an axis beyond the range of plotted values to accomodate a denominator causes the magnitude of these values to be interpreted as smaller.
-Thus, effect of the default setting for data visualisation software to ignore denominators is quantified.
+In data visualisation, this contextual information can be displayed, but is often ommited by default.
+In this study, we investigate how *this design choice* affects interpretations of numbers’ magnitudes.
+The magnitude of plotted values is interpreted as larger when the y-axis terminates close to these values, and fails to accomodate a denominator.
+Thus, we evaluate the consequences of default settings in data visualisation software.

-Monday Meeting
 truncated -> default? even though truncated is technically correct, don’t want to confuse readers with the typical use of the term.
 Also don’t want to overplay the default setting, given that we were selective here.
 Could go with ‘denominator present/absent’ but this will be confusing when it comes to experiment 2.

-How to perform the analysis separating high and low for the truncated charts.
-Where to cut the line, or is there a more complex way of doing it?
+AE2: in no-denominator condition, should there be a 2nd sentence explaining that the denominator is *the same* for all x, even if it’s doesn’t state the number?

 # Related Work